The information below is for people substantiated for child abuse and neglect in Vermont.

-May I challenge a substantiation?
+Can I challenge a substantiation?

-If you were substantiated before September 1, 2007:
+Before September 1, 2007:

-What if I don’t request a review?
+What happens at a review?

 - The time and place of the review

-- Copies of investigative documents as authorized by law
+- Copies of investigative documents (as authorized by law)

 What happens after the review?

-You’ll be notified of the decision.
 The reviewer may:

-- Uphold the substantiation OR
+- Uphold the substantiation

-What happens if the reviewer upholds the substantiation?
+What if the reviewer upholds the substantiation?

 - You may appeal the decision to the Human Services Board